Frequently Asked Questions

 Yes and no. You will miss the day to day campus life and the social interaction you get from going to school with other people.
 But you will not miss the important stuff: a good education.

 All of the online courses offer multiple ways of obtaining help.
 The first and most important mode is communication with your instructor via email or other social media communication that you enable for your instructor.
 Students should expect a response from an instructor within 2 business days of asking a question.
 Students are also welcome to contact instructors during their office hours and by phone at the numbers listed in the course syllabus.
-If you contact an instructor who not in their office when you call, please leave a message in which you clearly identify yourself and leave your contact information.
+If you contact an instructor who is not in their office when you call, please leave a message in which you clearly identify yourself and leave your contact information.

 Keep in mind that instructors and our retention advisors anticipate weekly contact with students in order to help you stay on pace and stay motivated toward your academic goals.
 The frequency and type of contact beyond the weekly contact will vary according to individual needs.